 Because it’s in the Mediterranean, you might think that Greece is all beaches.

-In fact, a majority of the countries the opposite, 80% of Greece is mountainous terrain.
+A majority of the countries are the opposite, 80% of Greece is mountainous terrain.

 Up until the 1990s, the sidewalks in downtown Athens were paved with marble.